 - Be wary of offers to be taken to the bank to withdraw money, no reputable workmen would force you to do this.
 If you feel intimidated, close the door and call the police

-Find trustworthy tradesmen through Safe Local Trades - a community safety service that protects consumers from cowboy and rogue traders.
+You can also find trustworthy tradesmen through Safe Local Trades - a community safety service that protects consumers from cowboy and rogue traders.